wazo-platform/wazo-notebook/README.md

 # xivo-notebook

-Miscellaneous notes about / around XiVO.
+Miscellaneous notes about / around Wazo.

-This is not directly linked to the XiVO project.
+This is not directly linked to the Wazo project.